|

-Quyên Nguyen-Le (they/them) is a queer vietnamese filmmaker born to refugee parents in the place where Chumash and Tongva lands meet (San Fernando Valley, Los Ángeles).
-Quyên's film work focuses on the ways histories are deeply felt in the quotidian everyday.
+Quyên N-L (Nguyễn-Lê) is a queer vietnamese filmmaker born to boat refugee parents where Chumash and Tongva lands meet in Los Ángeles, California.

 ELSEWHERE